alfredodiaz53/big-bang/docs/guides/using-bigbang/style.md

 ##

 Consistency is key when it comes to formatting choices.
-Ensure that your codebase follows these formatting guidelines consistently throughout.
+Ensure that your changes to Big Bang follow these formatting guidelines consistently throughout.

-Remember that these conventions are meant to serve as a starting point, and it's always important to consider the specific needs and constraints of your project or organization when making decisions about package names, structure, versioning, and formatting.
+Remember that these conventions are meant to serve as a starting point, and it's always important to consider the specific needs and constraints of your contribution when making decisions about package names, structure, versioning, and formatting.